JwDuan1/DPCR-BLD/README.md

 ## Overview

 This repository provides a comprehensive toolkit for systematically evaluating local disagreements in auto-segmentation.
-The DR-BLD methodology enables detailed analysis of contour differences, making it particularly valuable for validating and improving auto-contouring systems in clinical settings.
+The DPCR-BLD methodology enables detailed analysis of contour differences, making it particularly valuable for validating and improving auto-contouring systems in clinical settings.
 ![Figure2_Workflow](https://github.com/user-attachments/assets/21e8317b-9595-4104-a952-0a4c33c3bc2e)

 ## Features